mattermost/mattermost-developer-documentation/site/content/integrate/webhooks/outgoing/_index.md

     - If the first word of a message matches one of the trigger words exactly, or
     - If the first word of a message starts with one of the trigger words.

 6. Finally, set one or more callback URLs that HTTP POST requests will be sent to, then select **Save**.
-If the URL is private, add it as a [trusted internal connection](https://docs.mattermost.com/configure/configuration-settings.html).
+If the URL is private, add it as a {{< newtabref href="https://docs.mattermost.com/configure/configuration-settings.html" title="trusted internal connection" >}}.
 7. On the next page, copy the **Token** value.
 This will be used in a later step.

     ![Dialog box showing `Setup Successful` message and `Token` in the description message](/integrate/faq/images/outgoing_webhooks_token.png)